biolink/biolink-model/docs/Article.md

 ## Parents

- *  is_a: [Publication](Publication.md) - Any published piece of information.
-Can refer to a whole publication, its encompassing publication (i.e. journal or book) or to a part of a publication, if of significant knowledge scope (e.g. a figure, figure legend, or section highlighted by NLP).
-The scope is intended to be general and include information published on the web, as well as printed materials, either directly or in one of the Publication Biolink category subclasses.
+ *  is_a: [Publication](Publication.md) - Any ‘published’ piece of information.
+Publications are considered broadly  to include any document or document part made available in print or on the  web - which may include scientific journal issues, individual articles, and  books - as well as things like pre-prints, white papers, patents, drug  labels, web pages, protocol documents,  and even a part of a publication if  of significant knowledge scope (e.g. a figure, figure legend, or section  highlighted by NLP).

+## Children

+ * [JournalArticle](JournalArticle.md) - an article, typically presenting results of research, that is published  in an issue of a scientific journal.

 ## Referenced by class